alphamikle/nest_transact/Readme.md

 Well, to use transactions with this package you must inject **ModuleRef** into your provider and extends your provider from the **TransactionFor** class.

-Then in your controller you must create a transaction entity manager and inject this to your providers with .withTransaction(transactionEntityManager) method.
+Then in your controller you must create a transaction entity manager and inject this to your providers with `.withTransaction(manager)` method.
 This method will recreate you provider and all its dependencies and do what you want.